bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_1_compute_3](images/compute_3.png)

 7. In your terminal of choice, run the following command.
+This will set SELinux to permissive temporarily.
+To make the change persistent, [follow these steps](https://community.oracle.com/customerconnect/discussion/636723/how-to-set-selinux-to-permissive-mode).
+    ```
+    setenforce 0
+    ```

+7. Next, run the following command.
 The below will install NGINX on your instance.
 When finished, the terminal should state **Complete!**.
     ```
     sudo yum install nginx -y
     ```